DeepSE-WF: Unified Security Estimation for Website Fingerprinting Defenses: Related Work

 \mypara{Supersequence.} Another class of WF defenses attempts to cluster traces of different sites to create a group of anonymity sets and extracts the shortest common supersequence.
 Examples of such defenses include Glove~\cite{glove} and Supersequence~\cite{effectiveAttacks}.
 However, the generation of supersequences requires previous knowledge about the content of websites, making these defenses hard to deploy for websites that load dynamic content.
 Walkie-Talkie~\cite{walkie} modifies the Tor Browser to communicate in half-duplex mode.
 In this way, real packets can be buffered and mixed with dummy packets to create supersequences in a more efficient fashion.

-\mypara{Adaptive padding.} These defenses rely on the analysis of websites' packet inter-arrival time distributions to guide a padding strategy.
-Specifically, adaptive padding~\cite{timingAnalysis} makes web pages' packet inter-arrival timing distribution similar and indistinguishable for all traces by inserting dummy packets to mask existing time gaps between packets.
-Recently, Juarez et al. have proposed WTF-PAD~\cite{wtfpad}, a lightweight adaptive padding technique tailored to Tor that exhibits a substantial overhead reduction w.r.t. earlier defenses.
+\mypara{Adaptive and randomized padding.} Adaptive padding~\cite{timingAnalysis} makes websites' packet inter-arrival timing distribution similar and indistinguishable for all traces by inserting dummy packets to mask existing time gaps between packets.
+WTF-PAD~\cite{wtfpad} is a lightweight adaptive padding technique tailored to Tor that exhibits a substantial overhead reduction w.r.t. earlier defenses.
+FRONT~\cite{front} introduces a random number of randomly-padded dummy packets to the beginning of packet sequences to obfuscate website accesses.

 \mypara{Application-layer defenses.} Defenses in this class work at the application layer, instead of the network layer.
-Panchenko et al.~\cite{onionAnonymizationWF} introduced a browser plug-in that loads random web pages to obfuscate the traffic pattern generated by a given page.
-HTTP Obfuscation (HTTPOS)~\cite{HTTPOS} manipulates HTTP requests and the behavior of TCP to change the size and timing information of packets and/or web objects.
+Panchenko et al.~\cite{onionAnonymizationWF} introduced a browser plug-in that loads random websites to obfuscate a given site's traffic pattern.
+HTTPOS~\cite{HTTPOS} manipulates HTTP requests and the behavior of TCP to change the size and timing of packets and/or web objects.
 LLaMA~\cite{lammaAlpaca} acts on the client-side and randomly delays outgoing HTTP requests while introducing dummy HTTP requests.
-In turn, ALPaCA~\cite{lammaAlpaca} is a server-side defense that inserts dummy web objects (or pads existing ones) to artificially change the size of different web pages to a common size.
+In turn, ALPaCA~\cite{lammaAlpaca} is a server-side defense that inserts dummy web objects (or pads existing ones) to change the size of different websites to a common size.

 \mypara{Traffic splitting.} This class of defenses aims to prevent an adversary from inspecting all traffic exchanged by clients, by making use of multihoming technologies to send traffic through multiple networks.
 Following this idea, HyWF~\cite{multihoming} splits Tor traffic towards a given Tor bridge among multiple networks.
 In turn, TrafficSliver~\cite{trafficSliver} splits traffic over multiple entry Tor nodes while distorting repeatable traffic patterns by distributing HTTP requests' fragments over the different paths.